Near-existence of bigeodesics in dynamical exponential last passage percolation: Open questions

-Now, regarding the upper bound, we have the following question. \begin{question} In the setting of dynamical BLPP, show that $\dim \scT=0$ a.s.\ and that for any fixed $\theta\in (0,\infty)$, the set $\scT^\theta$ is almost surely empty. \end{question} As discussed in Section \ref{sec:are-upper-bounds}, in order to prove the above, it would suffice to prove \eqref{eq:575}.
-It is possible to envisage a strategy wherein one relates the event $|\hitset_{L_{-n}}^{L_n,[0, n^{-1/3-\delta}]}([\![-n/2,n/2]\!]_\RR)|\geq n^{1+\delta}$ to a ``multi-peak'' event in the static BLPP $T^0$, in a manner similar to \cite{GH24}, where such a strategy was used in a comparatively simpler setting where geodesics at only two times $t=0$ and $t=n^{-1/3-\delta}$ are considered, instead of letting $t$ vary freely over $[0,n^{-1/3-\delta}]$.
+We now have the following natural question. \begin{question} Prove that Conjecture \ref{conj:1} holds. \end{question} As discussed in Section \ref{sec:are-upper-bounds}, in order to prove the above for exponential LPP, it would suffice to prove \eqref{eq:7}.
+It is possible to envisage a strategy wherein one relates the event $|\cR_n\cap \bigcup_{p\in L_1,q\in L_2,t\in [0,n^{-1/3-\delta}]}\Gamma_{p}^{q,t}|\geq n^{1+\varepsilon}$ to a ``multi-peak'' event in the static LPP $T^0$, in a manner similar to \cite{GH24}, where such a strategy was used for Brownian LPP in a comparatively simpler setting where geodesics at only two times $t=0$ and $t=n^{-1/3-\delta}$ are considered, instead of letting $t$ vary freely over $[0,n^{-1/3-\delta}]$.
 However, in contrast to the setting of \cite{GH24}, it appears that using the above strategy in our setting would require fine control on how much passage times between two fixed points can change as the dynamics proceeds.
-Indeed, it would be useful to answer the following question. \begin{question} In the setting of dynamical BLPP, prove that for any $t\leq n^{-1/3}$, the quantity $\PP(|T_{\0}^{\n,t}-T_{\0}^{\n,0}|\geq \alpha\sqrt{nt})$ decays superpolynomially in $\alpha$. \end{question} We note that, as a consequence of the dynamical Russo-Margulis formula, we have $\EE|T_{\0}^{\n,t}-T_{\0}^{\n,0}|^2=O(nt)$ (see \cite[(16)]{GH24}), and as a result, also have $\PP(|T_{\0}^{\n,t}-T_{\0}^{\n,0}|\geq \alpha \sqrt{nt})=O(\alpha^{-2})$; this estimate is used frequently in \cite{GH24}.
-In order to upgrade this to a superpolynomial estimate, one strategy would be to attempt a finer analysis wherein $|T_{\0}^{\n,t}-T_{\0}^{\n,0}|$ is written as a sum of a large number of summands which exhibit sufficient independence.
+Indeed, it would be useful to answer the following question. \begin{question} Prove that for any $t\leq n^{-1/3}$, the quantity $\PP(|T_{\0}^{\n,t}-T_{\0}^{\n,0}|\geq \alpha\sqrt{nt})$ decays superpolynomially in $\alpha$. \end{question} For Brownian LPP with the noise evolving via the Ornstein-Uhlenbeck dynamics, an application (see \cite[(16)]{GH24}) of the dynamical Russo-Margulis formula shows that the passage times (we locally use tildes to denote Brownian LPP quantities) $\EE|\widetilde{T}_{\0}^{\n,t}-\widetilde{T}_{\0}^{\n,0}|^2=O(nt)$, thereby implying $\PP(|\widetilde{T}_{\0}^{\n,t}-\widetilde{T}_{\0}^{\n,0}|\geq \alpha \sqrt{nt})=O(\alpha^{-2})$; this estimate is used frequently in \cite{GH24}.
+In order to upgrade this to a superpolynomial estimate, one strategy would be to attempt a finer analysis wherein $|\widetilde{T}_{\0}^{\n,t}-\widetilde{T}_{\0}^{\n,0}|$ is written as a sum of a large number of summands which exhibit sufficient independence.